eirbot/eirbot-2024-1A/docs/low_level_behaviour.md

 Here is an algorithm to enable the execution of a versatile high-level algorithm of strategy from elementary calls of motor rotation steps.

 ## Electronic interactions
-The rotation steps are done at each electronic card's loop from some global status variables such as `remaining_motor_steps_*` (`r_pas*` variables in [the main script](../motors/code_arduino_uno_steppers_fonctionnel_051220023.ino)) which indicates whether each wheel still has to turn.
+The rotation steps are done at each electronic board's loop from some global status variables such as `remaining_motor_steps_*` (`r_pas*` variables in [the main script](../motors/code_arduino_uno_steppers_fonctionnel_051220023.ino)) which indicates whether each wheel still has to turn.
 We model this execution by the call of the `executeOneMotorStep` function.
 A step execution obviously decrements the `remaining_motor_steps_*` variable for each rotating wheel.

 ## Intermediate-level instruction
 Repeating several rotation steps on the correct wheels, the robot is able to rotate by any angle and to move forward/backward by any distance.
 In the following part of this documentation, these two kinds of task are being called *intermediate-level instructions* (*ILIs*).

-Just one of them at a time can be carried out by the electronic card's loop.
+Just one of them at a time can be carried out by the electronic board's loop.
 To execute a range of ILIs, a queue of pending ILIs is therefore allocated.
 The execution of the first prioritary ILI is done by calling once the `scheduleNextInstruction` function, which pop it from the head of the queue and read it to relevantly change the values of the `remaining_motor_steps_*` status variables. ![instruction scheduling schema](./scheduleNextILI.svg)
 The next ILI is scheduled when all the required steps have been run to achieve the current ILI.
 In that case, the function `taskDoneWithSuccess` returns `true()` and `scheduleNextInstruction` is called again.

-With these features, the robot is already able to sequentially achieve a range of ILIs with the following code in the electronic card's `loop` function:
+With these features, the robot is already able to sequentially achieve a range of ILIs with the following code in the electronic board's `loop` function:

 ```
 function loop()